 Dr. Gartner was honored by MaleSurvivor at its 2007 conference by the establishment of the Richard Gartner Award for Clinical Contribution, of which he was the first recipient “in recognition of outstanding clinical service to male survivors, their families and loved ones, of contributions to the advancement of knowledge about psychotherapy for such persons, and in gratitude for enriching the understanding of male sexual abuse through multiple publications and media contacts.”

-He is the author of Betrayed as Boys: Psychodynamic Treatment of Sexually Abused Men, written for professionals but accessible to most lay people.
+Dr. Gartner is the author of Betrayed as Boys: Psychodynamic Treatment of Sexually Abused Men (1999, 2001), written for professionals but accessible to most lay people.
 It describes in detail male sexual abuse and psychotherapy with sexually abused men.
-He also wrote Beyond Betrayal: Taking Charge of Your Life after Boyhood Sexual Abuse, which was written specifically for survivors of male sexual abuse as well as their spouses, partners, and loved ones.
-He has published numerous articles in juried professional journals and edited Memories of Sexual Betrayal: Truth, Fantasy, Repression, and Dissociation.
+Betrayed as Boys was runner-up for the Gradiva Award for best book on a clinical subject, given by the National Association for the Advancement of Psychoanalysis (NAAP).
+He also wrote Beyond Betrayal: Taking Charge of Your Life after Boyhood Sexual Abuse (2005), written specifically for survivors of male sexual abuse as well as their spouses, partners, and loved ones.
+He has additionally published numerous articles in juried professional journals and edited Memories of Sexual Betrayal: Truth, Fantasy, Repression, and Dissociation (1997).
 (See more about Dr. Gartner’s books).
-He is currently editing three books, one on the subject of countertrauma and counterresilience (tentatively titled Trauma and Countertrauma, Resilience and Counterresilience),and two books about male sexual victimization (tentatively titled Boys and Men Betrayed: Understanding the Trauma of Sexual Abuse and Assault and Healing Sexually Betrayed Men and Boys: Treatment for Sexual Abuse, Assault, and Trauma).

 A consultant and supervisor at the Trauma Treatment Center of the Manhattan Institute for Psychoanalysis, Dr. Gartner also taught and supervised in the clinical psychology program at Columbia University for twenty years.
 He received a B.A. in psychology from Haverford and a doctorate in clinical psychology from Columbia.
 He is licensed as a psychologist in New York State.

-Dr. Gartner is a member of the American Psychological Association (Divisions of Psychoanalysis, Men and Masculinity, and Trauma); the William Alanson White Psychoanalytic Society; the American Psychoanalytic Association the International Psychoanalytic Association; the New York State Psychological Association (Division of Psychoanalysis) the National Register of Health Service Providers in Psychology; the Leadership Council on Child Abuse and Interpersonal Violence; PEN American Center; and MaleSurvivor: the National Organization against Male Sexual Victimization.
+Dr. Gartner has been elected Fellow of the American Psychological Association (he is a Fellow of the Divisions of Psychoanalysis and Trauma and a member of the Division of Men and Masculinity); the William Alanson White Psychoanalytic Society; the American Psychoanalytic Association; the International Psychoanalytic Association; the New York State Psychological Association (Division of Psychoanalysis); PEN American Center; and MaleSurvivor: the National Organization against Male Sexual Victimization.
 He serves on the editorial boards of Contemporary Psychoanalysis, the Journal of Trauma and Dissociation, and the Journal of Family Violence.
-He is frequently interviewed in the media, was the subject of a full length interview in the Science Times section of the New York Times; has written op-ed opinion columns for the New York Times, the New York Daily News, and New York Newsday; and appeared in the Emmy-nominated documentary “Protect Our Children: Teenage Boys and the Wall of Silence” on WABC-TV, New York
+He is frequently interviewed in the media, was the subject of a full length interview in the Science Times section of the New York Times; has written op-ed opinion columns for the New York Times, the New York Daily News, and New York Newsday; and appeared in the Emmy-nominated documentary “Protect Our Children: Teenage Boys and the Wall of Silence” on WABC-TV, New York.

 Read Books by Dr. Gartner